 Where was this photo taken?

-Last week's photo was taken of a street corner near Charoen Krung and Maitri Chit, in between the Hualumpong Railway Station and Chinatown.
+Last week's photo was taken of a street corner near Charoen Krung and Maitri Chit, in between the Hualumpong Railway Station

 FROM STICK'S INBOX (These are emails from readers and what is written here was not written by Stick.)
 Preference may be given to emails which refer to the previous week's column.